kevinheavey/pyheck/docs/index.rst

 Why use PyHeck?
 ---------------

-Python already has a popular case conversion library in `inflection <https://github.com/jpvanhal/inflection>`_.
+PyHeck offers significant (5-10x) performance benefits over the established case conversion library, `inflection <https://github.com/jpvanhal/inflection>`_.

-While ``pyheck`` offers no performance benefits over ``inflection``, not all the functions overlap between the two libraries, and some apparently similar functions differ in subtle ways.
-So one reason to use ``pyheck`` is to achieve the same behaviour as ``heck``.
+However not all the functions overlap between the two libraries, and some apparently similar functions may differ in subtle ways.
+So be careful to check edge cases in whichever library you choose.